HananMurrar/Sawt/README.md

 ### Sawt

-- ✨ Sawt an automated podcast highlights extraction tool designed specifically for Arabic language podcasts
+- ✨ Sawt is an automated podcast highlights extraction tool designed specifically for Arabic language podcasts

 ##### Sawt objectives
 - 📢 Support Arabic language podcasts by addressing the limited availability of tools that cater specifically to Arabic content